Linear Codes Associated to Symmetric Determinantal Varieties: Even Rank Case: Introduction

-$X_{1,1},\cdots,X_{1,m},\cdots,X_{m,1},\cdots,X_{m,m}$ at points corresponding to symmetric matrices $[X_{i,j}]$ of rank at most $t$, for each $t=0,1,\cdots,m$.
-All important information about these codes $\CA$ can be read off from their shorter ``sister codes" $\C$, each of which is obtained from $\CA$, by skipping the zero matrix, and otherwise evaluating the linear functions in only one matrix in each multiplicative equivalence class of matrices of rank at most $t$.
-In other words we then consider the projective system of such matrices.
-We will consider these codes in parallel, but mostly we will be working with $\CA$, for practical reasons.
-To find the length and dimensions of these codes is easy, and is settled in Proposition \ref{Prop:LenDim} below.
-To find the minimum distance and possible weights of code words, however, a lot of calculations are needed.
+Linear codes corresponding to symmetric determinantal varieties of rank at most $t$ can be obtained by evaluating homogeneous, linear functions in $m^2$ variables $X_{1,1},\ldots,X_{1,m},\ldots,X_{m,1},\ldots,X_{m,m}$ at points corresponding to symmetric matrices $[X_{i,j}]$ of rank at most $t$.
+All important information about these codes $\C$ can be read off from their shorter ``sister codes" $\CA$, each of which is obtained from $\C$, by skipping the zero matrices, and otherwise evaluating the linear functions in only one matrix in each multiplicative equivalence class of matrices of rank at most $t$.
+In other words, we then consider the projective system of such matrices.
+We will consider these codes in parallel.
+Finding the length and dimensions of these codes is easy, and the following result will be proved in Section \ref{3}: \begin{proposition} The linear code $\CA$ is an $[\hat{\nu}_m(t), \hat{k}]$ linear code where $\hat{\nu}_m(t)$ is given by equation \eqref{eq: carDet} below with

+\end{proposition} To find the minimum distance and possible weights of codewords, however, a lot of calculations are needed.
 A first step in order to obtain control over the situation is taken in Propositions \ref{Prop: Diag} and \ref{squares}, where one shows that there are at most $2m+1$ weights that are possible.
 In one of our main results, Theorem \ref{thm: weightoffk}, we determine these weights.
 Our results are analogues of \cite[Corollary 3.3, Theorem 3.4]{BS}, and also of \cite[Theorem 3]{N} for Grassmann codes $C(2,m)$.
 Theorem \ref{thm: weightoffk}, however, is not sufficiently transparent to read off the minimum distance of our codes immediately.
+Let the symmetric affine determinantal variety $\mathbf{{\mathbb{S}}}(2t, m)$ be defined by the vanishing of all $(2t+1)\times(2t+1)$ minors of a generic symmetric matrix of size $m$.

+The main result of this article is the following theorem: \begin{theorem} The minimum distance of the code $\widehat{C}_{symm}(2t, m)$ is